rapidsai/dependency-file-generator/README.md

 # rapids-env-generator

 `rapids-env-generator` is a Python package that generates multiple `conda` environment files from a single YAML file.
-When installed via `pip`, it makes the `reg` CLI command available which is responsible for parsing an `envs.yaml` configuration file and generating the appropriate `conda` environment files.
+When installed via `pip`, it makes the `rapids-env-generator` CLI command available which is responsible for parsing an `envs.yaml` configuration file and generating the appropriate `conda` environment files.

 ## Usage

-By default, when `reg` is run, it will look for a `conda/environments/envs.yaml` file relative to the directory from which it's invoked. `reg` will then generate the corresponding environment files based on the contents of the `envs.yaml` file.
+By default, when `rapids-env-generator` is run, it will look for a `conda/environments/envs.yaml` file relative to the directory from which it's invoked. `rapids-env-generator` will then generate the corresponding environment files based on the contents of the `envs.yaml` file.
 By default, the generated environment files will be output to the same directory as the `envs.yaml` file (i.e. `conda/environments`).

 Here is an example of an `envs.yaml` file: